trevor-coleman/tc-ada-fe-test/README.md

 ![Aria labels everywhere](resources/aria-labels.jpg)

+I've included some semantic HTML tags -- `<nav>` around the node list in the sidebar, and `<section>` around each of the content blocks.
+Would be good to test it with a screen reader to make sure they're working as intended, and even better get it tested by users with visual impairments to make sure they're correct.

+I'd also suggest that images in the database be stored with a mandatory "alt text" field.
+Images without alt-text are a big problem for people with visual impairments, and it's a pain to add them after the fact.
+Requiring them when the asset is created ensures that there is at least something there.

 `Material-UI` is nice in that it provides a built in `theme.getContrastText()` method which will provide text with sufficient context to prevent readability errors on background colours.
-This app is largely black-and-white so it isn't an issue.
-But in a production app with a proper designer, you'd want to be sure.
+This app is largely black-and-white so I haven't needed it here.
+But in a production app with more colours you'd want to be sure.